mccartheney/shell-Address-Book/README.md

-# Shell Address Book
+# shell Address Book

 This is a simple address book implemented in shell script.
-It allows you to store and manage contact information such as names, phone numbers, and addresses.
+It allows you to store and manage contact information such as names, phone numbers.

-## Features (In Development)
+## Features

-- Add new contacts with their names, phone numbers, and addresses.
+- Add new contacts with their names, phone numbers.
 - View all stored contacts.
 - Search for a specific contact by name.
 - Delete an existing contact.